IUSB competition opens Monday, June 1, 2020.

-The IUSB is a non-repayable grant paid directly into students’ financial customer accounts to pay outstanding tuition.
+The International Undergraduate Student Bursary is a non-repayable grant paid directly into students’ financial customer accounts to pay outstanding tuition.

 At the time of application, applicants must:

-- Be currently paying international student differential fees.
+- Be currently paying international student differential fees

-- Have satisfactory academic standing.
+- Have satisfactory academic standing

-- Have a valid study permit.
+- Have a valid study permit

-- Have demonstrated financial need:
+- Have demonstrated financial need

-- Students have not previously received the IUSB.
+- Students have not previously received the IUSB

 Evaluations are based on:

-- level of parental contribution
+- Level of parental contribution

-- tuition payment plan for the duration of studies
+- Tuition payment plan for the duration of studies

-- terms left to complete studies
+- Terms left to complete studies

-- supporting documentation provided
+- Supporting documentation provided

 Applications will be adjudicated following the IUSB assessment criteria.